Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

         o_orderdate  -- physically sort rows by a logical partitioning date ;
 ```
+#### LINE_ITEM_LD.SQL

-12. In Snowsight, *"create worksheet from SQL file"*, select the 200_raw/line_item_ld.sql
+1. In Snowsight, *"create worksheet from SQL file"*, select the 200_raw/line_item_ld.sql
-13. This script is very similar to line_item_hist_ld.sql but this is a merge pattern.
+2. This script is very similar to line_item_hist_ld.sql but this is a merge pattern.
 This has the same anonymous block and same variable declarations and same cursor definition with the table function to loop through the logical partitions.
 Also it has the same *"for"* loop.
 ``` sql
 execute immediate $$